SubratSahai/DatingApp/README.md

 This a dating app made for the interview of QuillAudits.
 For frontend:
-cd client
+cd client,
-npm install
+npm install,
 npm start

 For Backend:
-cd server
+cd server,
-npm install
+npm install,
 nodemon index.js

 Tech stack used :